samirkumardas/jmuxer/README.md

 *onReady* - function.
 Will be called once MSE is ready.

+*onError* - function.
+Will be fired if jMuxer encounters any buffer error.

 *debug* - true/false.
 Will print debug log in browser console.
 Default is false.

 **Complete example:**